-Name to the Planta of Day to at Name to an Municipality and Project Number: Dover (L03006 in the Metro Plan out years) General Info Project Location NH108 bridge over the Bellamy River Project Scope Multi-lane roundabouts at Mill St and Back river Rd (at each end of the bridge).
+Municipality and Project Number Dover (L03006 in the Metro Plan out years) Project Location NH108 bridge over the Bellamy River Project Scope Multi-lane roundabouts at Mill St and Back river Rd (at each end of the bridge).
 Project Need This is a highly congested section of corridor that is important for regional commuting at an interchange with local and turnpike traffic.
 Schools, healthcare facilities, and commercial developments are adjacent or nearby.
 Implementation Status This is currently a long-range project.
 Dover has conducted studies with consultants for traffic analysis and initial alternative design.
 Design and construction of this project will require coordination with NHDOT turnpikes.
 Objectives & Anticipated Benefits Congestion Reducing congestion and improving travel times is a goal for the region, and a federal performance goal.
 Analysis of NPMRDS travel data in 2019 confirms congestion is regular throughout the day and especially heavy during peak morning and evening travel periods.
 Safety This location has numerous, complex turning movements.
 Roundabouts create much safer traffic flow and have significant reductions in fatal and severe injuries.
 Project design should carefully consider opportunities to improve bicycle and pedestrian safety is at the juncture of planned expansion of the community trail and access to a new walking path along the Bellamy River.
-Potential Impacts and Mitigation Strategies Environmental Impacts Air Quality Heavy congestion leads to localized air quality impacts.
+Potential Impacts and Mitigation Strategies Environmental Air Quality Heavy congestion leads to localized air quality impacts.
 A new configuration with roundabouts would improve traffic flow and reduce wait times that lead to decreased air quality.
 Noise Noise levels would likely not change.
 Water Quality Dover is an MS4 community.
 Special attention should be paid to stormwater treatment.
 Wetlands The current design would not require widening of the existing bridge and eliminate potential impacts to adjacent wetlands.
 Riparian Habitats The current design would not require widening of the existing bridge and eliminate potential impacts to the adjacent river.

 Floodplains The current design would not require widening of the existing bridge but options for increasing the resilience of the infrastructure should be considered since this project is in a floodplain.
-Archaeological and Cultural Resources The Sawyer Woolen Mills is listed on the national historic building register.
-Archaeological resources are potentially present due to the proximity to the 108 bridge.
-Prime Farmland Minimal impacts anticipated

-Municipality and Project Number: Dover (L03006 in the Metro Plan out years) cont.
-Potential Impacts and Mitigation Strategies Environmental Impacts Environmental Impacts Species of Concern Minimal impacts anticipated Contamination Hazards amination Hazards Minimal impacts anticipated - Nearest site is 200 feet from bridge Climate Change Impacts Flooding The adjacent wetland should be assessed for stormwater storage capacity and alternatives should be developed for improving the resilience of the infrastructure and the bridges existing compatibility with the river.
+Archaeological and Cultural The Sawyer Woolen Mills is listed on the national historic building register.
+Archaeological resources are Resources potentially present due to the proximity to the 108 bridge.
+Prime Farmland Minimal impacts anticipated Species of Concern Minimal impacts anticipated Contamination Hazards Minimal impacts anticipated - Nearest site is 200 feet from bridge Climate Change The adjacent wetland should be assessed for stormwater storage capacity and alternatives should be developed for improving the resilience of the infrastructure and the bridges existing compatibility with the river.